DV

 Quick verdict

-AMZN (Amazon.com, Inc.) and AMZU (Direxion Daily AMZN Bull 2X Shares) are both dividend ETFs, but they take different approaches.
+AMZN (Amazon.com, Inc.) is a stock, while AMZU (Direxion Daily AMZN Bull 2X Shares) is an ETF — they take fundamentally different approaches.

 Deep dive